hackersanddesigners/WifiZineThrowie_ScavengerHunt/README.md

 First we need to download some tools (more to follow along the way!)
 - [**Arduino Download**](https://www.arduino.cc/en/Main/Software)
+  - Please note: Download a version earlier than 2.0.0, as at the time of writing (February 2023), the plugin we use for SPIFFS image creation and upload is not compatible with 2.0.0+
 - **Installing Arduino**

   - [Windows](https://www.arduino.cc/en/Guide/Windows)